Bill

 Bill Summary

-AN ACT to amend the executive law, in relation to defining personalized handguns and requiring the division of criminal justice services to certify the technological viability of personalized handguns and to establish requirements related to the sale of personalized handguns
+AN ACT to amend the executive law, in relation to requiring the division of criminal justice services to study the technological viability of personalized firearms

 AI Summary